gregpriday/laravel-scout-qdrant/README.md

 ## Usage

-You can use the package just like you would use Laravel Scout, with the added benefit of vector-based searches which can provide more accurate and complex search results.
+You can use the package just as you would use Laravel Scout, but with the added advantage of vector-based searches.
+This functionality offers more precise and complex search results.

-Additional usage instructions can be found in the [Laravel Scout documentation](https://laravel.com/docs/scout).
+For additional instructions on usage, please visit the [Laravel Scout documentation](https://laravel.com/docs/scout).

-## Commands
+## Qdrant Docker Management Commands

+Manage your Qdrant Docker container with the following commands:

 ### Install Qdrant

-You can pull the Qdrant Docker image by running:

 ```bash
 php artisan qdrant:install
 ```

-This command also checks if Docker is installed on your machine.
-If it isn't, it will provide instructions on how to do so.
+This command pulls the Qdrant Docker image and checks whether Docker is installed on your machine.

+If it's not, the command provides instructions on installation.

 ### Start Qdrant

-Start your Qdrant Docker container with:

 ```bash
 php artisan qdrant:start
 ```

-By default, this command will start Qdrant with the port set to 6333 and the storage path set to `database/qdrant`.
-If you wish to specify a different port or storage path, you can do so with the `--port` and `--storage-path` options, respectively:
+Starts your Qdrant Docker container with the default port set to 6333 and storage path as `database/qdrant`.
+You can specify a different port or storage path with the `--port` and `--storage-path` options, respectively:

 ```bash
 php artisan qdrant:start --port=6334 --storage-path=custom/qdrant